JaredBorders/lattice/documentation/Book.md

 **What It Does Not Do:**

-- No immediate settlement for an **ask** is shown here (the method is incomplete in the example).
-- Does not handle partial or “time in force” logic (other than partial fills done in the matching function).
+- Does not handle advanced partial or “time in force” logic (other than partial fills done in the matching function).
+- Does not cross-match multiple price levels.
+Each call matches only orders at the specified `trade_.price`.
+- Does not allow specification of a desired market participant role (e.g., **_maker_** or **_taker_** of book liquidity).

+---

 ### `remove(uint256 id_)`